About The Species

 Regulations are in place to minimize bycatch of sea turtles and smalltooth sawfish that may interact with fishing gear used to harvest gray triggerfish.

-There are two stocks of gray triggerfish: the Gulf of Mexico stock and the South Atlantic stock.
+- There are three stocks of gray triggerfish: the Gulf of Mexico stock, the South Atlantic stock, and a stock contained in the Puerto Rico Triggerfishes Complex.
 According to the most recent stock assessments:

-The Gulf of Mexico stock is not overfished but still rebuilding to target levels (2015 stock assessment), and not subject to overfishing based on 2019 catch data.
+- The Gulf of Mexico stock is not overfished but still rebuilding to target levels (2015 stock assessment), and not subject to overfishing based on 2022 catch data.
 Summary stock assessment information can be found on Stock SMART.
-The stock is rebuilding and a rebuilding plan is in place.

 - Scientists from NOAA’s Southeast Fisheries Science Center monitor the abundance of these populations.
 Scientists, managers, and stakeholders assess the status of these stocks through the Southeast Data, Assessment, and Review (SEDAR) process.